DrewMcArthur/kroeg/README.md

 ## how to run

 1. [install rust](https://www.rust-lang.org/tools/install)
-2. build the project with `cargo build`
+2. check that the project builds with `cargo build`
-   - (optionally include `--release` for an optimized build without debug info)
 3. install postgresql
    - create a new db with `psql postgres -c 'CREATE DATABASE kroeg;'`
    - initialize the schema with `psql postgres -f cellar/schema/db.sql`